THE STAR

 RABBIT

-down!
-The humans want to sacrifice
+Calm down!
+The humans want to sacrifice Snowy!

 MOUSE

-sorry, Rabbit.
+I'm sorry, Rabbit.
 When an oracle comes...

 RABBIT